Managing Older Team Members

 2. Praise goes a long way with everyone

 Everyone likes their hard work to be appreciated, whatever their age and experience.
-You do not have to labour the point with someone who may not enjoy that, but when you see good work you should acknowledge it, thank your colleague and say well done.
-If you reserve your praise for those of your age and below, because you think they will be the only ones who want to hear kind words, it will soon be noticed and cause resentment.
+You do not have to labour the point with someone who would not enjoy that, but when you see good work you should acknowledge it, thank them and say well done.

-3. Use the experience of older colleagues as an asset
+3. Use their experience as an asset

 It is no weakness on your part to use the experience of others when a tricky problem needs solving, or if you need some new ideas or options.
-You do not need to ask your team members to take decisions, that is your job, but people like to be asked more than you might imagine.
-If the most experienced members of a team do not respond when you ask a question to the team then ask them directly if you feel they can contribute.
-Over time, you want everyone’s input.
+You do not need to ask them to make decisions, that is your job, but people like to be asked more than you might imagine.

 You will be more likely to get an answer if you make sure you get the little interactions right.
-Saying ‘good morning’ and ‘have a good evening’ costs nothing, as does remembering the details about your colleagues lives (e.g. what they have told you about their family or their interests.
-Doing so with some eye contact and authenticity will mean you get help when you need it.
+Saying ‘good morning’ and ‘have a good evening’ costs nothing, as does remembering the details about their lives they have told you whether about their family or interests.

 4. Know the relevant policies and procedures

-The key areas are frequently health, safety and human resources.
-Find out where these documents reside and take some time to understand them.
-At your level you may not lead a disciplinary investigation or liaise directly with HSE but you do need to understand your role in the process and what will happen when you pass an issue up the chain.
+At your level you may not lead a disciplinary investigation or liaise directly with the Health and Safety Executive but you do need to understand your role in the process and what will happen when you pass an issue up the chain.

 You do not need to know every paragraph inside out, but you do need a grasp of the basics so that your initial handling of a problem holds up.
 Demonstrating you know your stuff to the older members of your team can stop a lot of smaller problems from happening.